 The road and walking paths will be constructed using a modular steel bridge called a Bailey Bridge.
 These can be rapidly assembled to obtain any length due to their modular design.
 It was designed in WWII and is still widely used throughout the world.
 Hundreds of feet can be assembled per week and it doesn't require any welding or skilled labor to build.

-Where would the bridge be assembled?
+Where will the bridge be assembled?

 There are a number of potential construction locations along the north and south sides of Newton Creek.
 The bridge would be made in modules.
 Each module would be floated from the construction site into position, anchored and connected to the rest of the bridge.